demiaster/treegen/production/helpcard/helpcard_tree.md

 ====Angle Correction====

 Sometimes, especially for low generation values, branches might grow too close too each other giving a cramped look.
-Here you can set a minimum angle between branches and a generation value for the correction to start affecting the tree.
+Here you can set a minimum angle between branches and at which generation to start applying this correction.

 *Enable*:
     #id: internalname